Variations of French Press have been around for over 100 years, but design concepts as…

 Now, that price tag can be quite a shocker if you’ve never shopped for grinders before.
 Even a small, manual grinder can cost a pretty penny.
 It can be tempting for the entry-level, at-home barista to pick something less expensive and fully motorized.
 And, it’s possible to get a passable cup of coffee with the kind of coffee grind sizes those produces.

-However, understanding what kind of grinder is best for the type of brewing method you prefer is going to be necessary for your pursuit of a consistently good coffee.
+However, understanding what kind of grinder is best for the type of brewing method you prefer is going to be necessary for your pursuit of consistently good coffee.

 Conventionally speaking, every coffee enthusiast who has done their research will tell you to get a burr grinder.
 They’re not wrong.
 Flat or conical, burr grinders quite literally chew through whole beans until they’re ground down to the desired size.